biowpn/bnfparser/README.md

 The starting non-terminal is always -1.

-If `long` is True, then the parser will preserve long terminals instead of breaking them down into single characters (some simple lexing is performed).
+If `long` is True, then the parser will preserve long terminals instead of breaking them down into characters.

 `nt_map` is a mapping from terminal id (the negative integer) to terminal name.
 Note that some extra terminals might be generated if regular syntax was used, and they will be named like "temp-%d".